supermasita/uft/README.md

 1. INTRODUCTION
-1.1 What is UFE ?
+1.1 What is UFT ?
-1.2 What is not UFE ?
+1.2 What is not UFT ?
 1.3 Features
 1.4 To-do
 1.5 Credits